diazjhozua/RNMealsApp/README.md

 ### Disclaimer
-This project idea is from the React Native - The Practical Guide [2022] course and just follow along the tutorial.
+This project idea is from the React Native - The Practical Guide [2022] course and just I follow along the tutorial.

 Udemy course link: https://www.udemy.com/course/react-native-the-practical-guide/